Designing Block Messages

 # Session: per-tool cap

-Precondition Denials
+Precondition Blocks

-Pattern: "[Action] on [target] denied.
-[Alternative]." or "[Target] denied for [reason].
+Pattern: "[Action] on [target] blocked.
+[Alternative]." or "[Target] blocked for [reason].
 [Alternative]."

 # File protection -- tell the agent to skip, not retry